The Best BBQ Bacon Blue Cheese Burgers

 Storing leftovers

-If you have leftovers, you can totally save them for later!
-Just place any leftover patties in an airtight container and store them in the fridge for 3-4 days.
+To store any leftovers, place the patties in an airtight container and store them in the fridge for 3-4 days.
 When you’re ready to enjoy the burgers, just heat them in the microwave in 30 second increments until hot.
-Or, reheat in the oven at 350°F for 5-6 minutes, until warmed through.
-Then, assemble with all of your fave toppings!
+Or, reheat in the oven at 350°F (177°C) for 5-6 minutes, until warmed through.

 If you make this recipe, I would love it if you left a star rating and review!
 I read every single comment and love hearing what you think about my recipes.
 Thank you for supporting Sunday Table!